 Usually, the upper shelf is known as the “Dairy compartment”.
 Its temperature is perfect to store cheese and butter that is often used for cooking/eating.
 Butter spreads smoothly when it is not hardened up too much.

 3. Middle Shelf

 The most accessible shelf where things get “stuffed into”, resulting in a total mess.
 Because mess always piles up here, fridge organization is important here.

 The temperature is the most consistent here.
 Store commonly used items on this shelf such as drinks, leftovers and spreads if you’d like.
 Leftovers should be stored properly in food containers.

 Organization Tip: Segment the shelf into 2 or 3 areas and be clear of what you’re using each area for e..g left for drinks, middle for eggs, right for leftovers.

 4. Bottom Shelf

-Going back to the guideline of “cold air sinks”, temperature gets lower towards the bottom.
-Store deli meats (e.g ham), cold-cuts and eggs here.
+Going back to the guideline of “cold air sinks”, the temperature gets lower towards the bottom.
+Store deli meats (e.g ham), cold cuts, and eggs here.

 You might be wondering, shouldn’t eggs be stored in the egg tray near the door?
 However, to prolong the freshness of eggs, the bottom (or middle) shelf is best for storing them due to its colder and consistent temperature.
-Temperature at the door fluctuates the most.
+The temperature at the door fluctuates the most.

 If you are looking to defrost your frozen meat and fish, simply place it at the bottom shelf of your fridge too.
 Note that raw meat shouldn’t be kept at room temperature for more than 2 hours.